Library Tips for Nursing Students

 Trocaire College Libraries

-Did you know there is a librarian who works with the nursing program?
-She is Cindy Seitz (firstname.lastname@example.org) and she is available for individual or small -group appointments and research help.
-Cindy can help you with your research needs- database searching skills, APA citation information, finding relevant books, articles and web sites, just to name a few.
+Did you know one of the librarians can help you with your nursing research?
+A librarian is available for individual or small -group appointments and research help.
+Database searching skills, APA citation information, finding relevant books, articles and web sites are just a few examples of what we can do to help you with your assignments.
 So feel free to make an appointment today!
 Or stop by the Reference Desk.

 Start your Project early!